Lookup Guide

 What is the difference between an EIN lookup and an EIN verification?

-An EIN lookup means finding an EIN number you do not already have.
-An EIN verification means confirming that a specific EIN is valid and belongs to a particular business.
-The IRS does not offer a public EIN verification tool.
-You can verify EINs for nonprofits through the Tax Exempt Organization Search or ask the business for their IRS confirmation letter.
+An EIN lookup finds a number you do not have.
+An EIN verification confirms a specific EIN is valid and belongs to a named business.
+The IRS offers no public for-profit verification tool.
+You can verify a nonprofit through Tax Exempt Organization Search or match the EIN to the IRS confirmation letter (CP 575).
+Lenders and the IRS TIN matching program handle higher-level verification.

 Need a New EIN Instead?